cpknight/CPKnight/README.md

 - I take on custom commissions and consulting work as well.
 These usually come with full assignment of the resulting intellectual property.
 Where a design has been exclusively licensed — or created through commission or consulting — what you see and what you can buy is entirely up to the licensee or assignee.
 That is their call, not mine.

+## :factory: My Production System

+The [Tarn Project](https://tarn.parts) is building a production system for people who are tired of waiting on distant factories and fragile global supply chains.
+Called the **Tarn Production System** (TPS), it is a modular microfactory designed so that a single person can achieve meaningful output — more than prototype volumes, but well short of mass production.
+Instead of demanding huge capital, dedicated buildings, and full-time staff, TPS packs the entire manufacturing sequence into compact, reconfigurable cells covering design, electronics, additive manufacturing, assembly, packaging, and distribution.
+At its core sits a self-hosted management system that keeps all critical data and control firmly under local authority.

+The real point of Tarn is not just making things, but making them intelligently.
+Product design is baked into the workflow, forcing every decision to respect the actual constraints and strengths of the production cells.
+The system starts simple in a workshop (TPS 1.0, c.
+2026), then evolves toward greater portability and resilience with standardized cells that can be arranged in workshops, vehicles, shipping containers, or tighter spaces.
+It grows rugged for harsh environments (TPS 3.0, c.
+2028) and keeps its eyes on the long game — perhaps even orbit, the lunar surface, or Mars (TPS 4.0, c.
+2030+).
+Built for high-mix, low-volume work, TPS is intended for sturdy, cost-conscious devices that sense, process, and deliver actionable insights.
+In short, Tarn is a deliberate step toward manufacturing that is smaller, tougher, and far less dependent on the usual machinery of centralized industry — the kind of system one might eventually want to run for oneself.

 <!-- ```
       _________    _________    ____  ___                __                 ___           ___
      /  ______/\  /  ____  /\  /   /\/  /\              /_/\               /  /\         /  /\